nextcloud/all-in-one/develop.md

 Simply use https://github.com/nextcloud/all-in-one/issues/180 as template.

 ## How to build new containers
 Go to https://github.com/nextcloud-releases/all-in-one/actions/workflows/repo-sync.yml and run the workflow that will first sync the repo and then build new container that automatically get published to `develop` and `develop-arm64`.

+## How to test things correctly?
+There is a testing-VM available for the maintainer of AIO that allows for some final testing before releasing new version.
+See `https://cloud.nextcloud.com/apps/collectives/Nextcloud%20Handbook/Technical/AIO%20testing%20VM?fileId=6350152` for details.

 ## How to promote builds from develop to beta
 1. Verify that no job is running here: https://github.com/nextcloud-releases/all-in-one/actions/workflows/build_images.yml
 2. Go to https://github.com/nextcloud-releases/all-in-one/actions/workflows/promote-to-beta.yml, click on `Run workflow`.

+## Where to find the VPS and other builds?
+This is documented here: https://github.com/nextcloud-releases/all-in-one/tree/main/.build

 ## How to promote builds from beta to latest

 1. Verify that no job is running here: https://github.com/nextcloud-releases/all-in-one/actions/workflows/promote-to-beta.yml
 2. Go to https://github.com/nextcloud-releases/all-in-one/actions/workflows/promote-to-latest.yml, click on `Run workflow`.

-## Where to find the VPS and other builds?
-This is documented here: https://github.com/nextcloud-releases/all-in-one/tree/main/.build